IHTSDO/OTF-User-Module/readme.txt

 (A) Authentication - You are who you say you are.
 (B) Authorization - You can do this.

-It conssists of 3 modules:
+It consists of 3 modules:
 i) Security - the basic security code. includes 2 implementations:
 1 for XML and 1 for Stormpath